tokend/client-scaffold/README.md

 If the remote repository was updated, you need to execute `git pull` command on your local machine to get the updates.
 To restart the project, repeat step 4 and 5 of this instruction.

-## Customize the Sales
+## Customize Crowdsale

 ### Changes to the model

 Navigate to `/src/vue/app/saleCreation/`.
 Your journey starts from `SaleCreation.Index.vue`.

-To update the sale model, you can modify the object passed to `salesService.createSaleCreationRequest` call.
+To update the crowdsale model, you can modify the object passed to `salesService.createSaleCreationRequest` call.
 You cannot change anything but `details` property, otherwise back-end will reject your request.

 ### Changes to views

-Sale is shown on following pages:
+Crowdsale is shown on following pages:
-- Sale creation page (`src/vue/app/saleCreation`)
+- Crowdsale creation page (`src/vue/app/saleCreation`)
-- Sale creation requests page (`src/vue/app/requests/index/Requests.SaleCreation.vue`)
+- Crowdsale creation requests page (`src/vue/app/requests/index/Requests.SaleCreation.vue`)
-- Sale list page
+- Crowdsale list page
 (`src/vue/app/sales`)
-- Sale details page(`src/vue/app/sales/sale_details/Sales.Details.vue`)
+- Crowdsale details page(`src/vue/app/sales/sale_details/Sales.Details.vue`)

 Also on admin panel:
-- Sale list page (`src/components/User/Sales/Sales.Index.vue`)
+- Crowdsale list page (`src/components/User/Sales/Sales.Index.vue`)
-- Sale details page(`src/components/User/Sales/Sales.Show.vue`)
+- Crowdsale details page(`src/components/User/Sales/Sales.Show.vue`)
-- Sale requests page (`src/components/User/Sales/SaleRequests`)
+- Crowdsale requests page (`src/components/User/Sales/SaleRequests`)

-Any changes to sale model should be done alongside with changes to the views mentioned above.
-The most trickiest part is adding fields to sale creation page.
+Any changes to crowdsale model should be done alongside with changes to the views mentioned above.
+The most trickiest part is adding fields to crowdsale creation page.

 In `SaleCreation.Index.vue` file you can see usage of `md-steppers` of [Vue material framework](https://vuematerial.io/) in combination with so-called schemas.
 To modify set of fields on a step you can edit the appropriate `.schema.js` file located in `/src/vue/app/saleCreation/specs/` directory.